 Video Mocking IS Causes Riots in Egypt

-Homes and businesses of Coptic believers were attacked on April 8th, as a teacher and four teenagers were arrested for “contempt of religion.”
+Homes and businesses of Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. believers were attacked on April 8th, as a teacher and four teenagers were arrested for “contempt of religion.”

 On February 4th, while volunteering at a Christian conference Egyptian teacher Gad Younan, 42, recorded a 32-second video on his phone in which five teenage boys are seen laughing and joking as they pretend to be members of the Islamic State, or IS, praying to Allah.
 Younan later misplaced his phone’s memory card, and it was picked up by a Muslim.